 Whatever the case, as mentioned before, it all derives from one systemic source: systematic oppression and racism.

-The presence of ignorance and disparity in the face of oppression, be it privilege or perpetuating racism, cannot be ignored.
+The presence of ignorance and disparity in the face of oppression, be it a privilege or perpetuating racism, cannot be ignored.

 More needs to be done not only to further educate and implore, but to eradicate altogether the systematic racism, discrimination, and oppression of marginalized minorities and those of color.